Can an Air Conditioner Produce Carbon Monoxide

 This is an important question, especially for people concerned about indoor air safety.
 The short answer is:

+No, typical air conditioners do not produce carbon monoxide.
 However, under certain circumstances, related systems in your home can be involved in carbon monoxide risks, especially when people confuse different types of heating and cooling units.

 Let’s break it down clearly and thoroughly.